 May Day in France is symbolised by lilies of the valley, commonly known as ‘muguet’ in French.
 It is a woodland plant found in the cool temperate parts of France.
 The flowering stems are easily recognisable with their two leaves.
 The sweetly scented white flowers are bell-shaped and grow in late spring, around the end of April and beginning of May in shady locations.

 The traditions of May Day in France

 Tradition has it that the flower came into being from Eve’s tears when she was forced to leave the Garden of Eden.
 Another tradition confers the existence of the flower to the Virgin Mary as a result of the tears she cried at the Crucifixion.

 Traditionally, the lily of the valley is sold everywhere on streets across France on the first of May.
 It is one of the symbols of springtime and of good luck.

-May Day is also known in France as the Fête du Travail (Labour Day).
+May Day in France is also known in France as the Fête du Travail (Labour Day).
 It is a bank holiday and most shops and convenience stores are closed.
 It is the perfect time of the year for demonstrators to campaign for and celebrate workers’ rights.

 Lily of the valley is closely related to May Day

 The tradition of offering lilies of the valley dates back to 1st May 1561.